zeromq/netmq/docs/message.md

 What's a message
 =====

-So if you have come here after looking at some of the introductory material, you may have come across an example or 2, maybe even a hello world example which may have gone something like this:
+So if you have come here after looking at some of the introductory material, you may have come across an example or 2, maybe even a "hello world" example which may have gone something like this:

     using (NetMQContext ctx = NetMQContext.Create())
     {